Addressing Environmental Issues Proactively

 - 97% of all waste solvents from paint and coatings manufacturing facilities are reclaimed for future use.

 - The total quantity of electricity purchased and used for heat and power — and as a result, greenhouse gas emissions — from the paint and coatings sector decreased by 17.8 % between 2007 and 2012.

-- The U.S. Environmental Protection Agency noted in its recent Paint and Allied Products Rule that the paint manufacturing industry has drastically reduced hazardous air pollutant emissions in the last two decades.
+- U.S. EPA noted in its recent Paint and Allied Products Rule that the paint manufacturing industry has drastically reduced hazardous air pollutant emissions in the last two decades.